72squared/redpipe/docs/index.rst

 How Does it Work?
 -----------------
-RedPipe makes pipeline commands work almost like un-pipelined commands in *redis-py*.
+RedPipe makes pipeline commands work almost like non-pipelined commands in *redis-py*.
 You may have used pipelines before in a few spots as a last-minute performance optimization.
 **Redpipe** operates with a different paradigm.
 It assumes every call will be pipelined.